makbn/java_leaflet/README.md

         );
 ```

+For the map itself, you can choose between these themes:

+* `LIGHT` for mapbox/light-v10
+* `DARK` for mapbox/dark-v10
+* `OUTDOOR` for mapbox/outdoors-v11
+* `SATELLITE` for mapbox/satellite-v9
+* `SATELLITE_STREET` for mapbox/satellite-streets-v11
+* `STREET` for mapbox/streets-v11

 ## TODO

-[ ] Adding GeoJson Support
+- [ ] Adding GeoJson Support
-[ ] Adding SVG support
+- [ ] Adding SVG support
-[ ] Adding animation support
+- [ ] Adding animation support
-[ ] Separating JS and HTML
+- [ ] Separating JS and HTML

-Disclaimer: I've implemented this project for one of my academic paper in the area of geo-visualization.
+**Disclaimer**: I've implemented this project for one of my academic paper in the area of geo-visualization.
 So, im not contributing on this project actively!
 One more thing, I'm not a Javascript developer!